AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 ## Coach Tips

-1. When creating Azure DB for PostgreSQL/MySQL, create it in the GP or MO tier - as Basic tier does not support Private Link, required in a future challenge.
+1. When creating Azure DB for PostgreSQL/MySQL, create it in the GP or MO tier since the Basic tier does not support Private Link which is required in a future challenge.

-2. If the attendees want to connect to Azure DB for PostgreSQL/MySQL from within the AKS PostgreSQL/MySQL, they have two optoins.
+2. If the attendees want to connect to Azure DB for PostgreSQL/MySQL from within the AKS PostgreSQL/MySQL database containers, they have two options.

      a)  Either under connection security, check the box for "Allow access to Azure services"

                    or

     b) Add the public IP address of the container to the DB firewall.
 This is the IP address the container is using for egress to connect to Azure DB.
-    In order to find that IP address, you can try to connect to the Azure DB from your container and the error message will tell you the IP.
+    In order to find that IP address, they can try to connect to the Azure DB from the container and the error message will tell them the IP address.

 ### MySQL -- Important

-3. Participants using cloud shell and using mysql client on the cloud shell is using MariaDB mysql client, not the regular one from Oracle.
+3. Participants using Azure Cloud Shell and using the mysql client tool are using the MariaDB mysql client, not the one from Oracle.
 To connect to your Azure MySQL database, you have to add the flag "--ssl" at the end.
-If you are running it on WSL/Ubuntu or Mac Shell and using Oracle MySQL client, the "--ssl" flag is not required.
+If they are running it on WSL/Ubuntu or Mac Terminal and using the Oracle MySQL client, the "--ssl" flag is not required.

 ```bash